billdueber/match_map/README.md

 mm.echo = :onmiss
 mm['miss'] #=> ['miss'] # because nothing else matched
 mm['cab']  #=> ['AB']   # because a match was found

+# Need to ditch a key?
+if mm.has_key? /ab/
+  mm.delete /ab/
+end

 ```

 A MatchMap is a hash-like with the following properties: